null-event/higinx/README.md

 # Higinx

-**Higinx** is a man-in-the-middle attack framework used for phishing login credentials along with session cookies, which in turn allows to bypass 2-factor authentication protection.
+**Higinx** is a modern man-in-the-middle attack framework used for phishing login credentials along with session cookies, which in turn allows to bypass 2-factor authentication protection.

-This tool is a successor to Evilginx, released in 2017, which used a custom version of nginx HTTP server to provide man-in-the-middle functionality to act as a proxy between a browser and phished website.
+This tool is based on [Evilginx](https://github.com/kgretzky/evilginx2), originally released in 2017, which used a custom version of nginx HTTP server to provide man-in-the-middle functionality to act as a proxy between a browser and phished website.
 Present version is fully written in GO as a standalone application, which implements its own HTTP and DNS server, making it extremely easy to set up and use.

-## Disclaimer

-Higinx should be used only in legitimate penetration testing assignments with written permission from to-be-phished parties.
+Higinx is significantly updated from the community version of Evilginx to include the following feature additions.

 ## Features (v3.4.0)